 What: from overseas licence fees

-When: between May/July each year
+When: twice a year, between March/April and October/November each year

 Find out which organisations and countries we have agreements with here.

 What: from our Auction House Licensing Scheme

 When: on a quarterly basis

 Our visual arts distributions are payable to visual artists who have signed a Rights Agreement and are registered with us.
 Through our Auction House Licensing Scheme, registered visual artists get paid when their art is reproduced in advertising and promotional materials on the secondary art market.
 You can read more about this here.